Chart Color Schemes

 Kurri Kurri faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 8.7%, significantly lower than the NSW average of 32.2%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are most common at 6.7%, followed by postgraduate qualifications (1.1%) and graduate diplomas (0.9%).
-Trade and technical skills are prominent, with 41.6% of residents aged 15+ holding vocational credentials – advanced diplomas (7.2%) and certificates (34.4%).
+Vocational credentials are prevalent, with 41.6% of residents aged 15+ holding them - advanced diplomas at 7.2% and certificates at 34.4%.
+Educational participation is high, with 26.2% currently enrolled in formal education, including 9.3% in primary, 7.2% in secondary, and 2.4% in tertiary education.

 Frequently Asked Questions - Education